Nathi Mthethwa: Ambassador to France: 2024–2025

 In July 2023, News24 reported that President Ramaphosa would give Mthethwa a diplomatic posting.
 He presented his credentials as South African Ambassador to France on 29 February 2024.
 In that capacity he was also South Africa's permanent delegate to UNESCO in Paris until his death in 2025.

 Personal life and death

 Mthethwa was married to Philisiwe Buthelezi, a businesswoman and the chief executive officer of the National Empowerment Fund.
 They met at an ANC conference in 2009 and married on 16 February 2013 in a French-themed wedding ceremony in Franschhoek.

 On 30 September 2025, he was found dead, in what French authorities suspect was a suicide, after falling from the 22nd floor of the Hyatt Regency Paris Étoile hotel.
 Mthethwa's wife reported him to the French police after receiving a distressing message from him the previous evening.
 Mthethwa was 58.

+In July 2026, a police investigation in Mthethwa's death concluded with a verdict of suicide.